-§27A-3-3-406.
-Control.
+§ 3-3-406.
+Control

-The Small Watersheds Flood Control Fund shall be under the control and supervision of the Oklahoma Conservation Commission and shall be paid on its itemized form which shall be audited by the said board and, upon final approval, vouchers which are payable from said fund shall be forwarded to the Director of the Office of Management and Enterprise Services, who shall audit the same and, upon approval thereof, warrants shall be issued according to law, and said warrants shall be paid by the State Treasurer from the said fund.
+The Small Watersheds Flood Control Fund shall be under the control and supervision of the Oklahoma Conservation Commission, and shall be paid on its itemized form, which shall be audited by the said board and, upon final approval, vouchers which are payable from said fund shall be forwarded to the Director of State Finance, who shall audit the same and, upon approval thereof, warrants shall be issued according to law, and said warrants shall be paid by the State Treasurer from the said fund.